sindresorhus/macos-version/readme.md

 ### assertMacOS()

-Throws an error if platform is not OSX/macOS (i.e. darwin).
+Throws an error if platform is not macOS.

 ## Related